01-Rehan/01-Rehan/README.md

 # About me

 - 🔭 I’m currently working on creating some small and big projects in order to hone my skills.
-- 🌱 I’m currently learning full stack web developent.
+- 🌱 I’m currently learning full stack web developent and other CS related topics too.
-- 💬 Ask me about NOTHING.
+- 💬 Ask me about _ :) jk
-- 📫 How to reach me: halairehan01@gmail.com or instagram : @01x_rehan
+- 📫 How to reach me: halairehan01@gmail.com or linkedIn : www.linkedin.com/in/01rehan